oforo001/sql-data-warehouse-project/README.md

 ### Main Tables
 - **FactSales** — Central fact table storing transaction data.
-- **DimCustomer**, **DimProduct**, **DimDate**, **DimRegion** — Supporting dimension tables providing context.
+- **DimCustomer**, **DimProduct**, **DimDate** -  Supporting dimension tables providing context.

 ---

 ##  5. ETL Process

-1. **Extract** — Load CSV files from source folders into staging tables.
+1. **Extract** - Load CSV files from source folders into staging tables.
-2. **Transform** — Clean, validate, and enrich data using SQL and stored procedures.
+2. **Transform** - Clean, validate, and enrich data using SQL and stored procedures.
-3. **Load** — Move cleansed data into Silver and Gold layer tables.
+3. **Load** - Move cleansed data into Silver and Gold layer tables.

-Automation is handled via **scheduled jobs** to maintain consistency.

 ---

 ##  6. Analytics and Reporting

-Data from the Gold layer is visualized using **Power BI dashboards**, enabling insights such as:
+Data from the **Gold layer** is prepared for visualization in **Power BI** or any other BI tool.
-- Total revenue and profit trends
+It enables retrieval of key business insights, such as:

+- **Revenue and Profit Analysis** - Assess overall financial performance and identify profitability trends.
-- Top-performing products and regions
+- **Product Performance** - Determine which products drive the most sales and which underperform.
-- Customer acquisition patterns
-- Sales performance over time
+- **Regional Insights** - Examine sales distribution across different geographic regions.
+- **Customer Behavior** - Explore customer acquisition patterns, purchasing frequency, and retention trends.
+- **Sales Trend Analysis** - Identify seasonal demand patterns and forecast future sales.

+These insights can be visualized through interactive dashboards to support data-driven business decisions.

 ---

 ##  7. Documentation

-- **Tech Stack:** SQL Server, Power BI, SSMS, Azure Data Studio
+- **Tech Stack:** SQL Server
 - **Architecture:** Medallion (Bronze, Silver, Gold)
 - **Modeling Approach:** Star Schema
 - **Data Quality:** Validation and standardization at the Silver layer